 - Develop a presentation or working exhibit that shows how to make a solar oven.

 - Do a presentation on how to do a home energy audit.

 - Create a video on pros and cons of sun, wind, nuclear, coal power.

 - Can you identify local trees?
 Make a poster to help others learn.

-- Develop a display or notebook on forest diseases.
+- Develop a display or notebook on forest diseases and their impact.